GDP 2.0: Measuring who prospers when the U.S. economy grows

 The measurements at the center of national policy debates affect both what policies are discussed and what policies are adopted.
 A central conceit of many recent policy battles is that growth is an unalloyed good, worth targeting without regard for other considerations.
 The Tax Cuts and Jobs Act of 2017 was sold on exactly these grounds by its biggest proponents.

 But claims about economic growth are nearly useless without the relevant context that most growth in our modern economy accrues to the highest income earners in society.
 With that bit of context, it becomes difficult to understand why policymakers should be targeting growth at all.
 Surely we should instead look at distributional tables that tell us how people in particular income brackets will be affected by the tax, as Equitable Growth has advocated.
-As Figure 4 shows (see below), trumpeting the impact of the Tax Cuts and Jobs Act on growth only serves to obscure what the distributional table shows: The 2-year-old law will raise the incomes of the wealthiest Americans over the next 8 years and will do little for those at the bottom.
+As Figure 4 shows (see below), trumpeting the impact of the Tax Cuts and Jobs Act on growth only serves to obscure what the distributional table shows: The law will raise the incomes of the wealthiest Americans and will do little for those at the bottom between now and 2027.

 Targeting a common, available metric without adequate consideration of context can lead people down strange paths.
 An oft-repeated example is US News & World Report’s annual Best Colleges rankings.
 These ratings so dominated the public imagination that colleges became obsessed with improving their ratings.
 Since the ratings were based on a small set of measurable outcomes, such as graduation rate, class size, and admissions selectivity, colleges quickly found ways to improve their ratings by changing their practices.